Graph (discrete mathematics): Graph

 In a graph of order n, the maximum degree of each vertex is n − 1 (or n + 1 if loops are allowed, because a loop contributes 2 to the degree), and the maximum number of edges is n(n − 1)/2 (or n(n + 1)/2 if loops are allowed).

 The edges of a graph define a symmetric relation on the vertices, called the adjacency relation.
 Specifically, two vertices x and y are adjacent if {x, y} is an edge.
-A graph may be fully specified by its adjacency matrix A, which is an n × n square matrix, with A_{ij} specifying the number of connections from vertex i to vertex j.
+A graph is fully determined by its adjacency matrix A, which is an n × n square matrix, with A_{ij} specifying the number of connections from vertex i to vertex j.
 For a simple graph, A_{ij} is either 0, indicating disconnection, or 1, indicating connection; moreover A_{ii} = 0 because an edge in a simple graph cannot start and end at the same vertex.
 Graphs with self-loops will be characterized by some or all A_{ii} being equal to a positive integer, and multigraphs (with multiple edges between vertices) will be characterized by some or all A_{ij} being equal to a positive integer.
 Undirected graphs will have a symmetric adjacency matrix (meaning A_{ij} = A_{ji}).